kohr2/llm-code-grapher/docs/phase1.md

 - **Quality Indicators**: Code coverage, documentation quality, test coverage
 - **Modernization Potential**: LOW, MEDIUM, HIGH

+**Implementation:**
+- `COBOLOntology` extends `BaseOntology` with COBOL-specific concepts
+- `COBOLOntologyValidator` extends `BaseOntologyValidator` with COBOL validation rules
+- All ontology logic is defined in Python methods, not external YAML files

 See `lang/cobol/ontology/README.md` for detailed documentation and examples.

 **Extensible Design**: The language structure is designed to support multiple programming languages and domains.
 Future languages can be added as separate subdirectories (e.g., `lang/java/`, `lang/python/`, `lang/legacy/`) while maintaining the same parsing and ontology framework.